-Many first-time solo travelers feel anxious about entering the trip without a companion.
-You may feel stressed about the idea of dining alone or not having someone to talk with on day one.
-While these stressors resolve themselves, and usually very quickly, you can help keep your anxiety in check by doing a little extra research on your destinations.
-This will allow you to feel at ease with the new location, focus on the highlights of your destination, and, as an added bonus, will offer an easy way to strike up conversations with others in your group.
-Having insider information about what to see, where to go, and the history of each destination makes you interesting!
+You can help keep your anxiety in check by doing a little extra research on your destinations.
+This will allow you to feel at ease with the new location, focus on the highlights of your destination, and, as a bonus, offer an easy way to strike up conversations with others in your group.

-Understand that most people, even those traveling in pairs or small groups within the group, are a bit shy when it comes to meeting new people.
-If you’re able to step outside of the social anxiety that comes with being the first person to speak up and introduce yourself, you’re likely to make friends more quickly.
-Don’t be afraid to be the first to say hello, and the first to offer information about yourself.
-Try asking your tour mates open ended questions that can’t be answered with a simple “yes” or “no” to help get the conversation going.
+Understand that most people, even those traveling in pairs or small groups, are a bit shy when it comes to meeting new people.
+It’s perfectly fine to enjoy your own company.
+It’s also fine to be the first person to speak up and introduce yourself.
+Don’t be afraid to say hello.
+Try asking your travel companions open-ended questions to help get the conversation going.
 True, you may not hit it off with everyone in the group, but odds are that you will find a handful of other guests that you truly enjoy.
-At the end of the day, this is a brief trip with people you’re under no obligation to see again if you don’t choose to.
-There is very little risk in meeting everyone and treating everyone as a new friend!
+When you’re traveling in a group setting, you’re probably going to find a buddy with similar interests.
+However, there is very little risk in meeting everyone and treating everyone as a new friend!

-Tip: Find someone you click with and ask them if they’d like to have lunch with you, grab a coffee, or go for an ice cream after a day of sightseeing.
+Tip From a Solo Traveler: Find someone you click with and ask them if they’d like to have lunch with you, grab a coffee, or go for ice cream after a day of sightseeing.
 If you’re feeling uncomfortable or shy, look for an activity that involves walking so you can talk about your surroundings and don’t feel pressured to keep the conversation flowing every second.

 Learn the Language & Strike Up Conversations

-We’re not suggesting that you become fluent in French or hold full conversations in Spanish (though if you want to take that on, we say go for it!)
-Instead, learn some basic phrases in the local language.
-Being able to ask locals for basic directions, or where the nearest bathroom is, can benefit you and those in your group.
-At the very least, learn how to say hello, please, and thank you.
+We’re not suggesting that you become fluent in French or hold full conversations in Spanish (though if you want to take that on, we say go for it!).
+Instead, learn some basic phrases in the local language, and at the very least, learn how to say hello, please, and thank you.

-Tip: Talk to the locals even if you don’t need anything, and even if you don’t know much – or any – of the local language.
+Tip From a solo traveler: Talk to the locals even if you don’t need anything, and even if you don’t know much – or any – of the local language.
 Simply ask “do you speak English?” and start your conversations that way.
-Maybe ask for suggestions on where to eat or must-see highlights to check out during your free time.
 Many Americans assume that people might be put off by this type of thing, but the fact is that people love meeting Americans and practicing their English!
-You could wind up getting a great glimpse into local life and maybe even find a favorite hole-in-the-wall cafe that only locals know about.